sorbaathens/academic-website/content/authors/bob-dixon/_index.md

 ---
 # Display name
-name: Cara Molloy
+name: Bob Dixon

 # Username (this should match the folder name)
 authors:
-- cara-molloy
+- bob-dixon

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Treasurer
+role: Vice-president

 # Organizations/Affiliations
 organizations: